r-andy79/issue-tracker-project/README.md

 ## Technologies Used
 - [Python](https://www.python.org/) - used for general-purpose programming and writing the logic of the application,
-- [Django](https://www.djangoproject.com/) - used for serving templates, performing CRUD operations and administrative functions,
+- [Django 3.0](https://www.djangoproject.com/) - used for serving templates, performing CRUD operations and administrative functions,
+- [Allauth library] - used for signup and login functions, forgotten password and email verification flows,
 - [PostgreSQL](https://www.postgresql.org/) - used for storing the application data,
 - [Jinja templating language](https://jinja.palletsprojects.com/en/2.10.x/) - used for incorporating Python code into HTML templates,
 - [HTML](https://html.spec.whatwg.org/) - used for building the structure of the interface,